urfave/negroni/README.md

 n.Use(negroni.HandlerFunc(MyMiddleware))
 ~~~

-You can also map plain old `http.Handler`'s:
+You can also map plain old `http.Handler`s:

 ~~~ go
 n := negroni.New()